 - Select the destination wallet.
 You can send the funds to the same wallet or to a different wallet.

-- On the amount view, click Send Max below the number 8.
+- On the amount view, click Send Max on the upper right corner.
 The wallet will now calculate how much bitcoin can be economically sent including miner fees.

 - Finish the send process by clicking Click to send on your desktop computer or sliding the Bitcoin B all the way to the right on your mobile device.
 Then confirm.